Latent-CF: A Simple Baseline for Reverse Counterfactual Explanations: Results and Discussion

 \section{Results and Discussion}

-In Table~\ref{tab:comparison}, we present a comparison of each method across all of the proposed metrics.
-Each of these metrics were calculated using a fixed probablity, $p = 0.5$, as the decision boundary.
-We will investigate each metric in further detail later on, but this serves to point out some immediate trends.
-First, we can notice that by far Prototype-CF method takes much longer than the Feature GD methods.
-Secondly, we notice that Latent-CF and the Prototype-CF method change a much smaller percentage of the pixels, making their generated counterfactuals sparser.
-Finally, Prototype-CF and Latent-CF result in less out-of-distribution changes to the image resulting in in-distribution scores close the original images themselves (0.137).
+In Table~\ref{tab:mnist_table} and Table~\ref{tab:loan_table}, we present a comparison of each method across all of the proposed metrics.
+Each of these metrics were calculated using a fixed probability, $p = 0.5$, as the decision boundary.

-In Figure~\ref{fig:confidences} we show these performance metrics when pushing beyond the decision boundary of 0.5 to higher levels confidence.
-We only include results for Prototype-CF at 0.5 since their formulation uses a penalty to encourage bounding the confidence from below.
-Figure ~\ref{fig:kde_confidences} shows how the probability of being in sample changes for different confidence values.
-Models that perform gradient descent in feature space tend to drift more out of sample as the classifier seeks to obtain higher confidence in the counterfactual image, while the Latent-CF method stays relatively stable.
-We notice that for most Feature GD counterfactuals, the changes are somewhat adversarial in that they make a significant number of perturbations around the border of the image.
-These changes get larger in magnitude as we target higher confidences, thus decreasing average pixel in-distribution probability.

-To get a quantitative evaluation of how each model and method performed in terms of sparsity, we calculated the fraction of the 784 pixels that were changed to get from the original image to the counterfactual image.
-Figure~\ref{fig:pixels} demonstrates how the proportion of pixels changed varies with increasing confidence.

-Finally, efficiency is important when generating counterfactuals for production systems.
-Table~\ref{tab:comparison} shows the time in seconds that it took for each model type to generate a counterfactual with a given method.
-Unsurprisingly, the feature gradient descent methods tend to run the fastest and methods that add additional transformations, architectures, or losses increases the computation necessary and slows down counterfactual generation.
-We also see these effects across levels of counterfactual confidence in Figure~\ref{fig:times}.
-Latent-CF strikes a balance between all the elements of a quality counterfactual generation method.
-Latent-CF demonstrates the advantages of Prototype-CF while also resulting in an order of magnitude speed up.